-One of our go-to bonefish flies for Cayman, the first time I cast the Usual at a Florida Keys bonefish—just off the famed Shell Key bank—it was inhaled by a 30+ inch bone in under a second.
+This is definitely one of our go-to bonefish flies anywhere, not just in Cayman.
+The first time I cast the Usual at a Florida Keys bonefish—just off the famed Shell Key bank—it was inhaled by a 30+ inch bone in under a second.
 One twitch and, bang!
-It suddenly became obvious why hunting monster bones from a solo kayak was a very stupid idea: you can’t reel and paddle simultaneously.
+It suddenly became obvious why hunting monster bones from a solo kayak is a very stupid idea: you can’t reel and paddle simultaneously!
 I could only watch as my backing dwindled until the inevitable “pop”.
-Ah, well, at least I knew the fly worked.
+At least I knew the fly worked.

 The Usual was featured in the New Edition of Dick Brown’s Bonefish Fly Patterns—a must have book for any serious bonefish angler.